dougeby/IntuneDocs/intune-user-help/enroll-device-android-company-portal.md

 ## Next steps

-Before you try to install company apps, go to **Settings** &gt; **Security**, and turn on **Unknown sources**.
+Before you try to install company apps, go to **Settings** > **Security**, and turn on **Unknown sources**.
 If you don't turn on this option before you try to install apps, you'll see the following message: "Install blocked.
 For security reasons, your device is set to block installations of apps obtained from unknown sources."
 You can tap **Settings** on the error dialog box to go to the **Unknown sources** option.

 > [!Note]
 > If your organization is using telecom expense management software, you will have an additional few steps to complete before your device is fully enrolled.
 Find out more [here](enroll-your-device-with-telecom-expense-management-android.md).